Cross-cultural humor, zaniness, and jokes

 Joan declined but did persuade him to let her go free so she could care for the rabbits.

 "As I began to drink, I noticed something swimming in the milk and, underneath the cream, discovered a large cockroach doing the backstroke," he remembers.
 "That was too much.
-Suddenly, I realized I was standing in front of a large, open window.
+Suddenly, I realized I was standing before a large, open window.
 I quickly threw the milk out the window, relieved to have been able to save face."

 The problem wasn't solved that easily.
 "Just then," he relates, "in through the open door comes a little boy with milk running down his face and crying, 'Mommy, mommy, that big man threw milk all over me.'"